-Have you ever hopped into an older SUV that’s got hundreds of thousands of miles on it and it feels just as sturdy as a brand new car—while your newer model seems like it might barely handle a few speed bumps?
-That’s the kind of tough build I found in a Toyota Land Cruiser.
+Have you ever jumped into an older SUV that’s been around for years and feels just as solid as a new one while your newer model feels like it might struggle with a few bumps?
+That’s the kind of tough build I noticed in a Toyota Land Cruiser.

-When looking for an SUV, how long it’ll last is a big deal for a lot of shoppers.
-A ride that’s built to last not only gives you some peace of mind but can also save you money down the road.
+When you’re on the hunt for an SUV, how long it’ll stick around is super important for many buyers.
+A ride that’s built to last not only gives you peace of mind but can save you cash later.

 So what makes certain SUVs hold up for so long?
 Let’s dig into what contributes to their durability and rank the best SUVs that last the longest based on what owners say, reliability surveys, and expert info from places like iSeeCars, Consumer Reports, and J.D.
 Power.